Samariya57/Via_Coding_Challenge/README.md

 these taxi stands?
 Can you find examples in this data?
 ### Current solution
-Passengers in a line take taxis in almost the same place (not exactly in the same one, but in a close neighbourhood) and these events happen in a sequence.
-Thus one can detect these places by analyzing density of events in space and time.
+Passengers in a line take taxis in almost the same place (not exactly in the same one, but in a close neighborhood) and these events happen in a sequence.
+Thus one can detect these places by analyzing the density of events in space and time.
 We will use a simplified method by assuming that these lines have a high long-term impact and analyze only high density in space.
 In other words, if there is a place with a line which exists for a very short time and disappears soon it is ignored.
 We focus on stable lines which often appear in the same place.
-For this purpose we use **DBSCAN** method for clustering pickup places.
+For this purpose, we use **DBSCAN** method for clustering pickup places.
 As output of this approach, we have list of clusters (centers and number of pickups in cluster)
 ### Ways to modify
 After adding time to our calculations we will have to use **Getis-Ord** metric.